allenai/Break/index.md

 * **[Break Leaderboard](https://leaderboard.allenai.org/break/)**
 * **[Break High-Level Leaderboard](https://leaderboard.allenai.org/break_high_level/)**

 *Given the GED metric is computed by an approximation algorithm, the evaluation may take several hours.
-The approximation algorithm also results in slightly different results then in the original paper.*
+The approximation algorithm also results in slightly different GED values then in the original paper.*

 ### **Results**